tankhuu/handons-k8s/cka/commands.md

 kubectl get pods -l 'environment in (production),tier in (frontend)' kubectl get pods -l 'environment in (production, qa)' kubectl get pods -l 'environment,environment notin (frontend)'

+# Use the kubectl exec command to run an interactive shell inside the Monolith Pod.
+This can come in handy when you want to troubleshoot from within a container:

+`kubectl exec monolith --stdin --tty -c monolith -- /bin/sh`

+## For example, once you have a shell into the monolith container you can test external connectivity using the ping command:

+`ping -c 3 google.com`

+## Be sure to log out when you're done with this interactive shell.

+`exit`
 ```